jciechowski/blog/ckjty3tb000g48xs179j5akbt.md

 ![git-log.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1610452801084/dekkDFiBV.png)

 Partial file staging is a powerful feature.
 At first glance, it can look cumbersome and not very intuitive.
-I use it daily, and after a few tries, it became your second nature.
+I use it daily, and after a few tries, it became my second nature.